-One of the most important character in the play is The Fool.
-Such characters like clown, fools remained central to Shakespeare’s tragic plays.
-The main aim of the character remains to expose the vices of his society through his witty remarks to the King Lear.
+One of the most important characters in the play is The Fool.
+Such characters like the clown, fools remained central to Shakespeare’s tragic plays.
+The main aim of the character remains to expose the vices of his society through his witty remarks to King Lear.
 His satirical subtle comments at several times during the play also help the King to realize his own follies.

-One of the another important theme in the play remains the constant conflict between good and evil.This contrast is shown through characters like Edmund, Regan, and Goneril who are embodiment of vices like hypocrisy, avarice, anger, lust, and pride; while Edgar and Cordelia are epitome of virtues like unconditional love, kindness and innocence.
+One of the another important theme in the play remains the constant conflict between good and evil.This contrast is shown through characters like Edmund, Regan, and Goneril who are an embodiment of vices like hypocrisy, avarice, anger, lust, and pride; while Edgar and Cordelia are the epitome of virtues like unconditional love, kindness and innocence.

 Another major theme of the play revolves around moral blindness of characters like King Lear and Gloucester.Lear lacks the insight to see through his own children and his succumbing to words of flattery clearly shows his inability to judge people accurately.
 Similarly, Gloucester’s physical blindness later in the play reinstates this theme.
 In a way, it can be concluded that they realize the gravity of their wrong actions only after physical impairment.
 Furthermore, themes of madness and blindness intermingle in the second half of the play.
 Gloucester realizes his error in judgment only after he loses his ability to see whereas King Lear is able to see through malicious and evil deeds of his daughter only after he gets mad and is betrayed by his daughters.

 It can be said that Shakespeare intended to strongly critique his society which was driven by forces of money and power significantly.
 Several minor characters in the play like Duke of Cornwall and Duke of Burgundy also elaborate on this theme.
 For example, Duke of Burgundy who stands in stark contrast to Duke of Cornwall refuses to marry Cordelia after she has been banished by her father and is no longer a part of his inheritance.